rhmnmbr/backend-test/README.md

 docker-compose -f docker-compose.yml -f docker-compose.override.yml up -d
 ```

-4. Wait for docker compose all microservices.
-That’s it! (some microservices need extra time to work so please wait if not worked in first shut)
+1. Wait for docker compose all services.
-5. Launch http://host.docker.internal:8000/docs in your browser to view the documentation of the Auth API.
+2. Launch http://host.docker.internal:8000/docs in your browser to view the documentation of the Auth API.
-6. Launch http://host.docker.internal:3000/api-docs in your browser to view the documentation of the Fetch API.
+3. Launch http://host.docker.internal:3000/api-docs in your browser to view the documentation of the Fetch API.